 Living on the avails of prostitution -- s.
 212 (1) (j):

 Another law against pimps.
 Though it is usually used against pimps, and escort agencies and massage parlours can be charged with this offence.
 A mother who sends out her daughter, or a boyfriend who sends out his girlfriend to be a Sex Trade Worker and takes a cut of the profits, are examples of other individuals who can be charged with this offense.
-This does not apply to the support of children that a prostitute may have
+This does not apply to the support of children that a Sex Trade Worker may have.

 Obtaining sexual services of a person under 18 -- s.
 212 (4):

-This law only applies to johns or clients of prostitutes.
+This law only applies to johns or clients of Sex Trade Workers.
 It is a very serious offense to try to obtain the sexual service of a child (defined as an individual under 18).
 Further, a person could be convicted of an attempt to obtain sexual services of a person under 18 where the Sex Trade Worker is over 18 but the john believes she is underage.

 Common bawdy-house -- s.
 210: